AllenInstitute/vis/packages/scatterbrain/src/abstract/README.md

 1. `getVisibleItems` - the first step of any good renderer is knowing the minimum amount of work to do!
 Given a Dataset and some Settings, return an array of Items that are in view.
 This is a strong hint that whatever concept of a "Camera" that makes sense should be in your settings object.
 2. `fetchItemContent` - given a single item (and dataset and settings of course), return functions that fetch the raw, renderable data that an Item represents.
 In many cases, this could be very simple:
    `return {pixels: ()=>${dataset.url}/${item.path}.jpg}` would be reasonable! the shape of this interface is this way to support "Columnar" data - imagine rows in a database describing cells - the columns of the table contain X and Y positions, and perhaps colors or other measurements.
 In this analogy, an Item is a group of rows of the table, and what is returned would be a `SELECT` of each column of interest to the renderer.
-3. `isPrepared` is a simple convenience feature - because the system supports independant, cacheable columns, it can be awkward in the final step to render - you end up with a bunch of boilerplate to prove to Typescript that you have all the data! `isPrepared` is a [type guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) that helps make working with the data from the cache slightly more tidy.
+3. `isPrepared` is a simple convenience feature - because the system supports independent, cacheable columns, it can be awkward in the final step to render - you end up with a bunch of boilerplate to prove to Typescript that you have all the data! `isPrepared` is a [type guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) that helps make working with the data from the cache slightly more tidy.
 4. `renderItem` Is the main event! given a buffer to render to, and everything about the Item you're rendering, actually do the drawing.
 This usually involves calling one (or more!) reGL commands with the given target buffer and cached gpu data.
 5. `cacheKey` - the cache system needs to know how to uniquely identify any data it fetches.
 What makes sense here will depend on your data entirely.
 Make sure this is a pure function of its input!
 6. `destroy` - if you allocated (excluding cache data!) any resources, particularly GPU resources, you can release them here, think lookup tables or textures, etc.